kirilldev/movie-trip/README.md

 I would write more useful tests.
 Especially system tests https://pbs.twimg.com/media/Cp9ecmOWcAAYu7F.jpg..

-I decided that at current moment as we don't need to store any info on our service we can live without a **DB**.
+I would write much better backend.

 Also I didn't think seriously about the case when we will have much more movies and locations on a map.
 But is should be relatively easy to add it to the existing project.

-I could start with yeoman generated project but usually, it contains much more things then needed for small scale project.
+I could start with yeoman generated project but usually, it contains much more things than needed for small scale project.

+I spent big chunk of time on that project and code is not a perfect.
+I see a lot of room for improvement..

 #### How to run locally
 1. Run ``npm i``